richard-scryber/PaperworkDayDocs/configuration/index.md

 ## In the Code
 How the library works, a documents' lifecycle and creating and setting standard values.

-- **[Library Architecture](ARCHITECTURE)** - An overview ofthe libraries, important namespaces and class heirachys, and the strategies used for parsing; layout; and rendering.
+- **[Library Architecture](ARCHITECTURE)** - An overview of the libraries, important namespaces and class hierarchies, and the strategies used for parsing; layout; and rendering.
-- **[Build In Code](code-classes)** - Details many of the standard classes used and ways to load (or dynamically create) images and fonts, add custom styles, set specific style values types, and parse component trees / style-sheets.
+- **[Working in Code](working-in-code)** - Details many of the standard classes used and ways to create component trees, set typed style values, and safely parse CSS-like values from configuration.

 ## Integration
 - **[Complete Integration Example](integration-example)** - All extension mechanisms working together